What does Chester mean?

 Chester is a very popular first name for males (#213 out of 1220, Top 17%) and also a very popular surname for all people (#2281 out of 150436, Top 2%).
 (2000 U.S. Census)

 Presented below is the baby name history of Chester for boys.
-Chester reached its highest rank of #54 in the U.S. in the 1910s, but is not in the Top 1000 currently.
+Chester reached its highest rank of #55 in the U.S. in the 1910s, and is at #1782 currently.
 (2014 Birth Statistics)